xrarch/xremu/README.md

 Striking the right ALT key will switch the display between the framebuffer and the serial TTYs.

+For performance reasons, disk and serial operations will appear to complete instantly by default, and caches aren't simulated.
+In order to test for accuracy in systems programming these things can be simulated using the switches `-asyncdisk`, `-asyncserial`, and `-cachesim` respectively.

     -ramsize [bytes]
 	    Specify the size of RAM in bytes.